JWheeler4/BE-Promineo-Tech/Java_Final_Coding_Project/README.md

 WAR is a digital version of the card game, also referred to as WAR, which runs in the console.
 To start the application, using your Java compatible IDE of choice, open file App.java located in the directory "BE-Promineo-Tech\Java_Final_Coding_Project\src\war_game" and click the 'Run' button.

 * Players begin in the Main Menu where they can either start a game or exit the application.
-* If a game is started, players enter their names a deck of playing cards is shuffled, dealt to the players, and a single game of WAR is played.
+* If a game is started, players enter their names; a deck of playing cards is shuffled, dealt to the players, and a single game of WAR is played.
 * After a game of WAR has been played, the application returns to the Main Menu.

 Some notible traits of this variant of the game: